-A secondary school student is considered to meet the Activity Test for ABSTUDY if s/he:
+A secondary school student is considered to meet the Activity Test for ABSTUDY if they:

-- either: - o attends school on a daily basis; or - does not attend school daily but meets the relevant State/Territory education authority's requirements for home-based schooling; or - does not attend school daily but meets the school's requirements for study of course work at home; or - does not attend school daily but meets the attendance requirements of their school programme as determined by the school e.g. modified school programme for high risk students; and - does not accumulate a total of more than five unapproved absences in a school term.
+- either: - o attend school on a daily basis; or - do not attend school daily but meets the relevant State/Territory education authority's requirements for home-based schooling; or - do not attend school daily but meets the school's requirements for study of course work at home; or - do not attend school daily but meets the attendance requirements of their school programme as determined by the school e.g. modified school programme for high risk students; and - do not accumulate a total of more than five unapproved absences in a school term.